agessaman/canvas-tools/fix-missing/README.md

 ## About
 Teachers in a hybrid environment tend collect assignments online as well as on paper.
 Canvas doesn't handle this well, because if Online Submissions are enabled, it expects all submissions to come in online--and thus flags any assignment without a submission as missing.
 This leads to poor communication from teachers to parents/students, who often look at the missing flag before looking at the score column.

 This script runs on the Assignments page which lists all assignments in a course, as well as individual assignment pages.
 It adds an additional option to the "three-dot" overflow menu on those pages.
+When run on the Assignments page, it affects all assignments in the course.
+When run on an individual assignment page, it affects only that specific assignment.

 ## Customization
 This script will automatically run on any Canvas instance hosted at ``*.instructure.com``.
 If you have a custom domain, then you will need to modify the ``// match`` line to refer to your site.